-Students will be required to submit two peer review responses for each essay.
-During the workshop session for each draft, students should take notes and record feedback.
-Students will then write two, 250 word responses to their peer's essay that
+notes and record feedback.
+Students will then write two, 250 word responses to their peer's essay that was shared during the workshop.

 Research and Writing Workshops

 The Research and Writing Workshops will run the first and second week of the course.
 It will provide a baseline for you to begin the process of finding sources and developing an argument within this course.
 It is highly recommended that you do not miss the first two weeks of the semester.